niklas-schulz/VoiceTouch/README.md

 For extender standalone mode channel 7 and 8 select changes between inputs and buses

+Config.json can be edited to change the keymap the number represents the first button in the row if it's a multichannel button type, the button numbers can be seen in the log.

 Any questions? write to me on discord: "viwas"

 ## Installation